Hello in Portuguese: 37 Essential Portuguese Greetings for Any Situation

 These are different ways of saying “see you soon” used by both European and Brazilian Portuguese speakers.

 For a slightly more formal alternative, use the phrase Até mais tarde or Até logo mais (both mean “See you later”).
-You can respond to the other person by echoing any of these greetings, or simply by saying Até (Until then).
+You can respond by echoing any of these greetings, or simply by saying Até (Until then).

 Até amanhã — See you tomorrow

-Like its equivalent in English, this phrase is not considered particularly formal nor informal, so it can be used in most situations in both European and Brazilian Portuguese.
+Like its equivalent in English, this phrase isn’t considered particularly formal or informal, so it can be used in most situations in both European and Brazilian Portuguese.

 It’s important to know how to pronounce these two very typical Portuguese sounds as they are also used in many other Portuguese words: